 For an all-around fuel stabilizer that offers plenty of flexibility, be sure to check out STA-BIL Storage Fuel Stabilizer.
 This 32-ounce bottle of stabilizer will treat up to 80 gallons of fuel, allowing users to stretch their fuel-saving budget a bit further.
 And, by keeping fuel fresh for up to 24 months, it’s a logical choice for generators or lawn equipment at vacation homes or cabins.
 This fuel stabilizer works with different types of gasoline engines, whether it’s two-stroke or four-stroke.
 Mixing this stabilizer is simple as well; each bottle offers a filler stem to measure the proper amount of stabilizer without fiddling with bottle caps or funnels.

 Long winter storage and infrequent use can wreak havoc inside gas-powered equipment.
-These superior stabilizers can keep your tanks fresh and your fuel systems running smoothly.
+The best fuel stabilizers can keep gas tanks fresh and fuel systems running smoothly.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

 - Best OverallSTA-BIL (22214) Storage Fuel Stabilizer, 32 fl. oz.Check Latest Price

 - Runner-UpLucas Oil 10303 Fuel Stabilizer - 1 QuartCheck Latest Price